fscelliott/docsdonewell/_posts/2025-04-01-llm-assisted-docs-vs-blogs.md

 Based on some chatter I followed in the DevRel Collective Slack community), I didn't bother testing blog post generation with Chat.
 I went straight to Claude 3.5, and I was more impressed by LLM assistance with blog posts than with docs updates.

-I found that I could just **barely** squeeze in enough documentation as context for my prompt before Claude choked on input token limits, at least with my free account.
+I don't have a paid account for Claude, which means I can't persist context across prompts with their Projects features.
+However, I found that I could just **barely** squeeze in enough documentation as context for my one-off prompt before Claude choked on input token limits, at least with my free account.

 I gave Claude a two-part prompt: